-70. (1) The Council may appoint so many persons, as the Council considers necessary and who are in possession of a qualification as approved by the Council, as inspectors.
+69. (1) The Council may appoint so many persons as the Council considers necessary, and who are in possession of a qualification as approved by the Council, as inspectors.
+35

-(2) The Council must issue an appointment certificate to an inspector appointed in terms of subsection (1).
+(2) The Council must issue an appointment certificate and identification card to an inspector appointed in terms of subsection (1).

-(3) The powers of an inspector appointed in terms of this section may be limited in accordance with his or her qualifications and competence.
+(3) The powers of an inspector appointed in terms of this section may be limited in accordance with his or her qualifications and experience.

-(4) When an inspector performs his or her functions in terms of this section, he or she must-
+(4) When an inspector performs his or her functions in terms of this section, he or she 40must-

-- (a) be in possession of a certificate of appointment or an inspector's identification card issued to him or her in terms of subsection (2); - (b) produce that certificate or identification card to any person who- - (i) is affected by the inspector's actions in terms of this Act; or - (ii) requests to see the certificate or identification card.
+- (a) be in possession of a certificate of appointment or an inspector's identification card issued to him or her in terms of subsection (2); - (b) produce that certificate or identification card to any person who- - 45 (i) is affected by the inspector's actions in terms of this Act; or (ii) requests to see the certificate or identification card.

-Duties of inspectors
+Duties of inspectors and employees

-71. (1) For purpose of subsection (2), "gratification", has the same meaning as defined in section 1 of the Prevention and Combating of Corrupt Activities Act, 2004 (Act No. 12 of 2004).
+70. (1) For the purposes of subsection (2), "gratification" has the same meaning as defined in section 1 of the Prevention and Combating of Corrupt Activities Act, 2004 (Act No. 12 of 2004).

-(2) An inspector must, without delay, report to the Council any knowledge or suspicion he or she has, of any person giving or offering gratification to any inspector appointed in terms of this Act, as a reward or incentive for that inspector to do anything he or she should not do, or not to do anything he or she should do, in terms of this Act.
+(2) An inspector or employee of the Council (including a temporary employee) must, 5 without delay, report to the Council any knowledge or suspicion he or she has, of any person giving or offering gratification to any inspector or employee appointed in terms of this Act, as a reward or incentive for that inspector or employee to do anything he or she should not do, or not to do anything he or she should do, in terms of this Act.
+10

-- (3) An inspector may not- - (a) engage in any activity that may undermine the integrity of Council; - (b) engage in any act he or she is not authorised to perform in terms of this Act, concerning a matter in respect of which that inspector has a direct or indirect financial or any similar personal interest; - (c) make private use of, or profit directly or indirectly from any confidential information obtained as a result of performing his or her official functions; or inspector has those powers and duties prescribed by the Minister.
+(3) An inspector or employee may not-

-- (d) divulge any information referred to in paragraph (c) to any third party, except as required as part of that inspector's official functions in terms of this Act. - (4) In addition to the powers and duties contemplated in this section, an
+- (a) engage in any activity that may undermine the integrity of the Council; - (b) engage in any act he or she is not authorised to perform in terms of this Act, concerning a matter in respect of which that inspector or employee has a direct or indirect financial or any similar personal interest; - (c) make private use of, or profit directly or indirectly from, any confidential 15 information obtained as a result of performing his or her official functions; or - (d) divulge any information referred to in paragraph (c) to any third party, except as required as part of that inspector's or employee's official functions in terms of this Act.